Gatehouse of Fleet is a village situated near the mouth of the Water of Fleet, ten miles west of Kirkcudbright.

-Gatehouse provides opportunities for a variety of sporting activities, including golf, mountain biking, fishing and sailing.
+Gatehouse provides opportunities for a variety of sporting activities, including golf, walking, cycling, fishing and sailing.
 Port Macadam, once the town's harbour, is still used by small pleasure craft.

 Among the local historical attractions are Cardoness Castle, a late 15th-century fortified tower house that was the ancient seat of the McCullochs, and the ruins of Anwoth Church with its atmospheric graveyard, complete with Covenanter graves.

 On a visit to Gatehouse in 1793, Robert Burns penned the first draft of his famous poem, Scots Wha Hae, at the Murray Arms.

 There are several shops and a grocery store in the village, and a variety of places to eat out.

 Gatehouse is also a recognised UNESCO Biosphere community.
 Biosphere Communities are places where local residents and businesses have committed to being Proud Supporters of the Biosphere and to;

 They are destinations in the Biosphere where you can be assured of a warm welcome and an opportunity to experience some of Galloway and Southern Ayrshire Biosphere’s hidden gems.